MJKWoolnough/jslib/README.md

 The typeCheck function can be specified to check that the data returned matches the format expected.

-The Promise will resolve with the returned data from from the remote procedure call.
+The Promise will resolve with the returned data from the remote procedure call.

 #### <a name="rpc_rpc_subscribe">subscribe</a>
 ```typescript